 * When you zoom in on the map towards Bimini and look closely, you see that the ferry to South Bimini is not the same place as the ferry you'll be arriving on.
 Read more below about this South Bimini connection.

-Everything about Miami (Fort Lauderdale) to Bimini
+Everything about the ferry from Miami to Bimini

 - The Balearia ferries on this route sail up to 6 times per week.
 Currently, this ferry is sailing three times per week.
+This changes per season.

 - Miami harbor address: Port Everglades: Cruise Terminal – Ft.
 Lauderdale – USA